docker/docs/adminguide.md

-keywords = ["docker, documentation, about, technology, hub, registry, enterprise"] [menu.main] parent="smn_dhe" weight=3
+keywords = ["docker, documentation, about, technology, hub, registry, enterprise"] [menu.main] parent="smn_dhe" weight=4
 +++

 # Docker Trusted Registry Administrator's Guide

-This guide covers tasks and functions an administrator of Docker Trusted Registry will need to know about, such as reporting, logging, system management, performance metrics, etc.
+This guide explains the tasks and functions an administrator of Docker Trusted Registry needs to understand such as reporting, logging, system management, performance metrics, optimizing the Trusted Registry file size, and deleting containers.
 For tasks Docker Trusted Registry users need to accomplish, such as pushing and pulling images, please look at the [User's Guide]({{< relref "userguide.md" >}}).